 Average order value (AOV)

-The average order value (AOV) is calculated by dividing the sum of the total revenue by the total number of transactions.
+The average order value (AOV) is the sum of the transaction revenue, divided by the total number of transactions.

 This article contains SQL queries to create Snowflake dashboard tiles to report on the following metrics: